 25/10/20 Sermon for St James Bolton by Rev Steve Lees.
 (Nehemiah 8:1-4a & 8-12; Colossians 3:12-17)

-This Sunday is Bible Sunday, a time to reflect on just how important the Bible is for us as Christians, as followers of Jesus Christ.
+This Sunday is Bible Sunday, a time to reflect on just how important the Bible is for us as Christians; as followers of Jesus Christ.
 It’s also a special day for another reason…at St James we have the baptism of Tiffany.
 A reason to celebrate!

 The book of Nehemiah is a great book and has lots to teach us in our current situation.
 We are currently stuck in the middle of a pandemic, life has changed from the normal, we’re struggling through restrictions until we reach a new kind of normal.
 It’s been a traumatic experience, to varying degrees, for all of us.
 The back story of our reading from Nehemiah 8 is this: it’s the 5th century BC and the Israelites (God’s people) have been through a traumatic experience of exile.
 A century or so before the Babylonians had destroyed Jerusalem and forced its inhabitants to live in Babylon.
 About 70 years later the Persians took over Babylon and allowed the Israelites to go home in various waves of migration.
 So, here we find the Israelites trying to rebuild their old lives; exile was tough but amid so much uncertainty, getting back to normal is proving extremely difficult.
 Instead of grumbling (which would be understandable!)
 Nehemiah is getting on with rebuilding the city.
-It’s tough getting the people on board but with God’s help a hopeful future in physical terms is rebuilt…the city and its walls rise up from the rubble.
+It’s tough getting the people on board, but with God’s help a hopeful future in physical terms is rebuilt…the city and its walls rise up from the rubble.
 However, something deeper also needs to happen & that’s where Ezra comes in.
 Ezra is a Bible teacher and he understands that the people need vision to go forward; they need spiritual renewal as well as physical restoration.
 So, all the people gather to hear the Bible being read out loud from daybreak to noon.
 Something amazing happens, the people realise just how far they have wandered away from how God wants them to live.
 Isn’t that amazing that the Bible can do that, or rather how God can do that as the Bible is read!
 They weep with sorrow for the wrong they have done.
 But something even more amazing then happens, Nehemiah and Ezra both tell the people not to weep & not to grieve because ‘This day is sacred to the Lord’.
 In other words, celebrate, because God is here…don’t wallow, instead be filled with ‘the joy of the Lord’ which is ‘your strength’ (v10).
 Celebrate but not selfishly, share with those in need ‘’Go and enjoy choice foods and sweet drinks, and send to those who have nothing prepared.’
 (V10)